immutable/zkevm-bridge-contracts/docs/high-level-architecture.md

 #### Withdrawal Queue

-When a user initiates a withdrawal transaction from the Immutable chain to Ethereum, as discussed in the [withdrawal transaction flow section](#withdrawal-transaction-flow)), the request eventually triggers the `_withdraw` function in `RootERC20BridgeFlowRate` contract on the root chain.
+When a user initiates a withdrawal transaction from the Immutable zkEVM to Ethereum, as discussed in the [withdrawal transaction flow section](#withdrawal-transaction-flow)), the request eventually triggers the `_withdraw` function in `RootERC20BridgeFlowRate` contract on the root chain.
 As described above, the withdrawal may then be enqueued into the withdrawal queue.
 Each `receiver` account has their own withdrawal queue, where the `receiver` is the recipient of the withdrawal.
 After the withdrawal delay, anyone can call the `RootERC20BridgeFlowRate` contract’s `finaliseQueuedWithdrawal` function or `finaliseQueuedWithdrawalsAggregated` function to complete the withdrawal.

 The withdrawal queue is implemented as a map of arrays: